niranjan1531/coursera-test/README.md

 Assignment 5 : https://niranjan1531.github.io/coursera-test/Assignment%20five/

-*P.S : The instructions to the above assignments can be found in the link to contents of course provided below.*
+*P.S : The instructions to the above assignments can be found in the "link to contents of course" provided below.*

 ### Link to course :-
 https://www.coursera.org/learn/html-css-javascript-for-web-developers/home/welcome